 The quality assessments, which have been carried out for the newly generated C3S products, are similar as past assessments, which have been carried out for the pre-cursor products (see previous sub-section).
-However, there are some differences (in particular those related to Target Requirements (TR) assessments, which have not been carried out for the pre-cursor products), which are described in the following.
+However, there are some important differences, in particular those related to Target Requirements (TR) assessments, which have not been carried out for the pre-cursor products.
+The C3S assessment method is described in the following sub-sections.